Skip to main content

 text = '你好!'

-gen = WordCanvas(direction='ttb') # Top to bottom vertical text
+gen = WordCanvas(direction='ttb') # Top-to-bottom vertical text

 sample10